bsgarcia/SpaceTaskWeb/src/instructions/inst_2.md

 admonition=<div class="admonition notice" style="margin-left: 7%">
 			<p class="title">Note</p>
       <p class="content">
       Use arrow keys to move, and space to shoot.
-A small tutorial will show you how to do that before starting the training.
+A small tutorial will show you how to do that before starting the experiment.
 	  </p>
 		</div>
 <br>